Skip to content

 Description

+In the first part, the hands are interlaced behind the head.
+The pelvis moves up and down in small controlled movements.
 The movement is initiated from the hips (koshi) while the upper body remains stable.

-The upper body rotates alternately to the right and left in a controlled motion.
+In the second part, the elbows are brought forward.
+The upper body rotates alternately to the right and left in a controlled movement.

 Purpose

-• stretch the quadriceps
+• stretch the front of the thighs

-• develop hip control (koshi)
+• develop control in the hips (koshi)

-• mobilize the spine and ribcage
+• mobilize the spine and rib cage

 • improve coordination

-• prepare for rotational techniques
+• prepare for rotation in techniques

-• initiate movement from the hips
+• the movement is initiated from the hips

 • stable upper body in the first part